 what DATA TYPE val DEFAULT COMMENTS 'AGGR_ORD' character(len=) ' NATURAL ' 'NATURAL' Initial ordering of indices for the decou- 'DEGREE' pled aggregation algorithm: either natu- ral ordering or sorted by descending de- grees of the nodes in the matrix graph.
-'AGGR_THRESH' real (kind_parameter) Any real Any real 0.01 The threshold θ in the strength of con- number ∈ nection algorithm.
+'AGGR_THRESH ' real (kind_parameter) Any real Any real 0.01 The threshold θ in the strength of con- number ∈ nection algorithm.
 See also the note at [0,1] the bottom of this table.
 'AGGR_FILTER' character(len=) 'FILTER' 'NOFILTER' Matrix used in computing the 'NOFILTER' smoothed prolongator: filtered or unfiltered.
 Note.
-Different thresh olds at different levels, such as those used in [33, Section 5.1], Note.
-Different thresholds at different levels, such as those used in [33, Section 5.1], can be easily set by invoking the routine set with the parameter ilev meter ilev.
+Different thresh Note.
+Different thresholds at different levels, such as those used in [35, Section 5.1], can be as those used in [35, Section 5.1], , can be easily set by invoking the routine set with the parameter ilev. meter ilev.